-Waste not, want not: here are easy but delicious Asian Leftover Rice Recipes that are a healthy meal for the whole family.
+Waste not, want not: here are 29 deliciously Easy Ways to Use Leftover Rice.
+From rice balls to rice pancakes, these Asian Recipes are a healthy meal for the whole family.
 (And they're not all fried rice!)

 Do you know that almost half of the food is wasted in the US, most of it perfectly edible?

 Throwing away leftover food is not only bad for the environment, but also for our wallets.
 Hence, I have an entire category devoted to recipes which use leftovers in this blog, such as "What to do with leftover bak kwa/ Chinese pork jerky" and "What to do with leftover Thanksgiving roast turkey and chicken."